13 Best Social Media Management Tools [Features + Pricing]

 12. Agorapulse (Full-stack social media workspace)

-Scaling agency and brand teams managing multiple social channels.
+Best for: Scaling agency and brand teams managing multiple social channels.

 Agorapulse brings publishing, engagement, reporting, and team collaboration under a single roof.
 It offers a centralized dashboard for consolidated reporting, communication, and performance monitoring—ideal for managing multiple brands or clients.